stultuss/protoc-gen-grpc-ts/README.md

 [![Windows Build][travis-windows-image]][travis-windows-url]
 [![Test Coverage][coveralls-image]][coveralls-url]

-> Protocol Buffers Compiler (protoc) plugin for generating grpc interfaces in TypeScript.
+> Protocol compiler plugin for generating grpc interfaces in TypeScript.

+## Notes

+This repo has been moved from [niklaus0823/protoc-gen-grpc-ts](https://github.com/niklaus0823/protoc-gen-grpc-ts) to [stultuss/protoc-gen-grpc-ts](https://github.com/stultuss/protoc-gen-grpc-ts), and future versions will be released on [stultuss/protoc-gen-grpc-ts](https://github.com/stultuss/protoc-gen-grpc-ts)

 ## Aim